 Robert Pine – Sergeant Joseph Getraer

 Robert Pine played none other than Sergeant Joseph Getraer, simply called Joe.
 You can use that nickname, but don’t deviate from the norm in any other ways.
 Joe worshipped protocol and always went by the books.
 His words of wisdom received more appreciation than his rundown of a new mission; the famous motorcycle duo always just followed their instincts, anyway, especially Ponch.
 But experience brings wisdom and both Joe and Robert Pine had a lot of that.
-Pine was the most experienced actor in the main cast of CHiPs.
-Pine got a big break early on, starting in 1964 then hitting it big in 1966’s Munster, Go Home.
-Mod Squad, Gunsmoke, Pine’s seen it all.
+Pine was the most experienced actor in the main cast of CHiPs, getting a big break early on, starting in 1964 and then hitting it big in 1966’s Munster, Go Home (a film version of the classic series).
+Mod Squad and Gunsmoke, Pine’s seen it all.

 Brodie Greer – Officer Barry Baricza

 Officer Barry Baricza, commonly called Bear by his friends, Brodie Greer’s character sported a truly winning smile that could charm anyone.
 From 1977 to 1982, Greer flashed those pearly whites around the set in what would be his most prominent role.
-Before this, his origins ring similar to other actors of the time, if they didn’t start on Broadway; he was part of the Days of Our Lives soap opera cast.
+Before this, his origins ring similar to other actors of the time, if they didn’t start on Broadway; he was part of a soap opera cast, in his case Days of Our Lives.

 Since CHiPs ended up being one of his biggest career moments, when it ended, Greer enjoyed some small roles here and there but was semi-retired until the show’s reunion event.
-1999’s L.A.
-Heat might have offered a renewed comeback into the acting life, but it was not to be.
-Instead, now in his seventies, Greer coaches volleyball in Carmel, California.
+L.A.
+Heat from 1999 might have offered a renewed comeback into the acting life, but it was not to be.
+Instead, now at 73, Greer coaches volleyball in Carmel, California.
 At least he got a great spike early on!

 Paul Linke – Officer Arthur Grossman

 That connection with Howard ended up beneficial for them both.
 After being part of the CHiPs cast, Linke reunited with Howard for Parenthood (1989) alongside sometimes-recognizable Steve Martin.
-Today, he is married to Christine Healy, his second wife, who is also an actor.
+Today at 74, he is married to Christine Healy, his second wife, who is also an actor.
 The passing of his first wife became the driving influence behind his show, Time Flies When You’re Alive: A Real-Life Love Story.

 Lou Wagner – Harlan Arliss

 From season 2 on, Lou Wagner became part of the CHiPs cast as mechanic Harlan Arliss.
 This role ended up quite important because, realistically, the leading pair would need their bikes tended to, especially with all the messes they got into.
 Unfortunately for them, but fortunately for viewers in need of a good chuckle, Arliss left something to be desired with his mechanic services.
-Thankfully, Wager brought his A-game in place of Arliss, having already established himself as Lucious the Ape in the Planet of the Apes films of 1968 and 1972.
+Thankfully, Wagner brought his A-game in place of Arliss, having already established himself as Lucious the chimpanzee in the original Planet of the Apes (1968).

 When he was not “fixing” vehicles, he helped fix hungry stomachs, appearing in some McDonald’s commercials as The Professor, a role he held for 15 years.
 His role in Raising Hope, from 2012 to 2014, ended up being one of his most prominent jobs.
 Though no one’s seen it yet because it isn’t released yet, he’s also been in 2018’s Breaking Mad starring Ed Asner.
 Whatever his part involved, he definitely nailed it!